 25. In the US, major trends in ecommerce concern food and beverages, and health and beauty products.

 The fastest-growing ecommerce categories of the US market are food and beverages, and health, personal care and beauty.
-By the end of 2020, it’s expected that sales in the food and beverage category will go up from 23.4% to 58.5%, while sales of the health, personal care and beauty products will rise from 16.6% to 32.4%.
+In 2020, sales in the food and beverage category were projected to go up from 23.4% to 58.5%, while sales of health, personal care, and beauty products were projected to rise from 16.6% to 32.4%.

 26. 74% of marketers say personalisation of online shopping has a substantial impact on sales.

 New ecommerce trends highlight the importance of personalisation; customers want to be appreciated by a company.
 If they feel the communication with the retailer is impersonal, they will probably stop shopping from it.
 For example, more and more companies are contacting customers directly, with special email offers and discounts catered to their taste.

 Predictions of the Future Based on Current Ecommerce Data

 Trends in ecommerce follow the pace of digital technologies development and try to make the best use of them.
 The latest revolution in ecommerce happened with smartphones and the new one is on the way thanks to AI and augmented reality technologies.
 Let’s check the most crucial ecommerce statistics regarding predictions for the future.

 27. By the end of 2021, 75% of all ecommerce sales will take place via mobile devices.

 According to mobile shopping statistics, ecommerce sales made via mobile devices have grown by 15% since 2016.
 Industry experts predict that, by the end of 2021, 75% of all sales will be mobile-based.
 Many believe that this is not the ideal growth rate, and the industry will need to put an effort and increase these numbers even more.